tribixbite/awesome/README.md

 *   [openai/openai-agents-js](https://github.com/openai/openai-agents-js) - A lightweight, powerful framework for multi-agent workflows and voice agents
 *   [arcanis/terminosaurus](https://github.com/arcanis/terminosaurus) - Agnostic terminal GUI library for TypeScript, distributed with a native React renderer
 *   [cjinhuo/blazwitcher](https://github.com/cjinhuo/blazwitcher) - Blazwitcher is a Chrome Extension for searching tabs, bookmarks, and history, with support for fuzzy Pinyin search.
-*   [solana-developers/solana-mobile-templates](https://github.com/solana-developers/solana-mobile-templates) - Official Solana Mobile templates for the create-solana-dapp CLI.
+*   [solana-developers/solana-mobile-templates](https://github.com/solana-developers/solana-mobile-templates) - The official Solana Mobile templates have moved to the repo below:
 *   [tinarskii/manao](https://github.com/tinarskii/manao) - twitch chatbot and other stuff for twitch🥤🍋
 *   [taciturnaxolotl/bundom](https://github.com/taciturnaxolotl/bundom) - the pixel swarm shall conquer
 *   [Zizzamia/a-frame-in-100-lines](https://github.com/Zizzamia/a-frame-in-100-lines) - Farcaster Frames in less than 100 lines, and ready to be deployed to Vercel.